 In my work, I create and nurture a spacetime for somatic, embodied learning and the personal story each learner brings along.

 Body Based Pedagogy In the Galleries (BBPiG) is the pedagogical approach I choose for my workshops, situated in the galleries of an Art Museum.
-By sharing our stories and personal experiences through somatic expression we collectively build new interpretational schemes.
+By sharing our embodied stories and personal experiences we individually create opportunities for connection and we collectively build new interpretational schemes.

-Even though every project is customized and therefore unique, in these workshops we do improv, we do drama, we tell stories and we use our bodies to respond to art and to the space around us.
+In these workshops we do improv, we move, we pause, we do drama, we tell stories.
+We use our bodies to receive, remember, respond and re-learn.